9 Fun Part-Time Jobs for Retirees that Anyone Can Do

 Here are a few great jobs for retirees or seniors to spark your imagination:

-Craftepreneur – Make Money from What You Love to Make
+Craftepreneur – Make Money from What You Love to Create

-There’s a big market for handmade items such as soap, knitting, candles and other personal crafts and artisan goods.
+There’s a big market for handmade items such as soap, knitted stuffs, macramé, candles, and other personal crafts and artisan goods.
 If you have a hobby for making things with your hands, turn it into a small business on the side!
+People enjoy purchasing and gifting unique items that are handmade.

 Blogger – Share Your Knowledge with the World and Gain

-Over time, as you build the audience for your site, you can earn money from advertising, from selling merchandise, and from selling products and services of affiliate businesses that you believe in.
+Over time, as you build the audience for your site, you can earn money from advertising, selling merchandise, and selling products and services of affiliate businesses that you believe in.

 The great thing about running your own website is that the whole world can be your audience.